JivSTuban/TJ-Human-Resource/README.md

 ## Project Overview

 TJ's Human Resource System is a comprehensive application designed to streamline HR processes and enhance employee management.
-Our system aims to provide an efficient and user-friendly interface for both HR professionals and employees.
+Our system aims to provide an efficient and user-friendly interface for both managers and employees.

 ## Team Members